BZemba87/finish-the-lyrics/README.md

 - Results are displayed and a play again button appears to allow users to start from the beginning without having to refresh the page.

 <img src = "assets/docs/results.png">

+## Extra Features to be Added
+- Leaderboard
+- Username Input